tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/02_DSAR_Fulfillment/02_04_DSAR_Fulfillment_Case_Owner_Perform_Task.md

 <img src="/articles/demo_project/DPM_Demo_Project/images/02_04_DSAR_Fulfillment_Case_Owner_Review_Menu.png" width="30%" height="30%">

 The table with the submitted requests is presented.
-Select the request created in the previous steps:
+Select the request created in the previous steps.
+In the example below, it is the top request in the table.
+The red circle next to the request status indicates that this request includes at least on task which is overdue:

 <img src="/articles/demo_project/DPM_Demo_Project/images/02_04_DSAR_Fulfillment_Case_Owner_Review_Requests_List.png" width="100%" height="100%">

-Select the request that you previously created.
-In our example, the request includes a task that is overdue, and therefore it is marked with a red circle at the screenshot above.

-The request details screen is presented.
-This view provides the Case Owner the overall view of the Requests progress.
-For example, here you can see which tasks contain notes - marked with a "notes" icon in the Notes column.
-In this screen you can identify that the task that is overdue is precisely the Task of "Case Owner Review", marked in red.
+Once you clicked the selected request line, the request details screen is presented.
+This view provides the Case Owner the overall view of the Request progress, as well as additional information such as  which tasks contain notes - marked with a "notes" icon in the Notes column.

 <img src="/articles/demo_project/DPM_Demo_Project/images/02_04_DSAR_Fulfillment_Case_Owner_Review_Request_Details.png" width="100%" height="100%">